 Yin and Yang of Hexagrams

-As with feng shui, I Ching is governed by the same principles of chi energy, which is comprised of yin (female) and yang (male) energies.
+As with all things feng shui, I Ching is governed by the same principles of chi energy, which is composed of yin (female) and yang (male) energies.
 Together, the yin and yang energies create a balanced whole.
-By using I Ching, a feng shui practitioner can help you find ways to restore a balance between yin and yang energies within your home the same way others use I Ching to find personal and inner restoration.
+By using I Ching, a feng shui practitioner can help you find ways to restore a balance between yin and yang energies in your home or office.
+This is similar to the way I Ching is used to create personal and inner restoration.
+The coins have an assigned yin or yang energy value.

 I Ching Hexagrams